guglielmocola/TwitterMonitorLib_v2/README.md

 Hereafter, we also use the term "crawler" to refer to a "track" or "follow" listening campaign

-The class TwitterMonitor provides the following methods:
+The class **TwitterMonitor** provides the following public methods:
-* The constructor loads credentials from file "credentials.jsonl" and automatically determines each credential's level (i.e., essential, elevated, academic).
+* The **constructor** loads credentials from file "credentials.jsonl" and automatically determines each credential's level (i.e., essential, elevated, academic).
-* track(str: name, list: keywords)  starts a "track" crawler on the specified keywords
+* **track**(str: name, list: keywords)  starts a "track" crawler on the specified keywords
-* follow(str: name, list: accounts) stars a "follow" crawler on the specified accounts
+* **follow**(str: name, list: accounts) stars a "follow" crawler on the specified accounts
-* pause(str: name) the specified crawler is temporarily paused
+* **pause**(str: name) the specified crawler is temporarily paused
-* resume(str: name) the specified crawler is resumed
+* **resume**(str: name) the specified crawler is resumed
-* delete(str: name) the crawler is removed from TwitterMonitor and will not be loaded again when a TwitterMonitor object is created
+* **delete**(str: name) the crawler is removed from TwitterMonitor and will not be loaded again when a TwitterMonitor object is created
-* info() prints basic info on active and paused crawlers to the standard output
+* **info**() prints basic info on active and paused crawlers to the standard output
-* info_crawler(str: name) prints more detail on the specified crawler to the standard output.
+* **info_crawler**(str: name) prints more detail on the specified crawler to the standard output.

+In addition to the information printed on the standard output, the library produces a **log_TM.txt** log file that also includes regular updates (every ten minutes) on active crawlers and error messages.

-Data are saved into the data_TM/ folder.
+Data are saved into the **data_TM/ folder**.
 More specifically, there is a dedicated subfolder for each crawler, named as the crawler itself.
 Each crawler's folder includes:
-* One .jsonl file per day with the tweet objects collected on that day
+* One **YY-MM-DD.jsonl** file per day with the tweet objects collected on that day
-* File info.json with the crawler's info (must not be edited manually); this configuration is used to reload the crawler automatically in case the application is restarted and a new TwitterMonitor object is created (loaded crawlers are set to the "paused" state by default).
+* File **info.json** with the crawler's info (must not be edited manually); this configuration is used to reload the crawler automatically in case the application is restarted and a new TwitterMonitor object is created (loaded crawlers are set to the "paused" state by default).

-For more information on the methods and the required parameters, please refer to source code documentation.

 Use example
 ------------------------------------------------